French Police Turn Away British Private Jet Filled With Would-Be Tourists Bound For Luxury Cannes Villa

 As for the helicopter pilots on the ground, they were ordered to return to their bases, but not before being fined for violating France’s coronavirus lockdown rules.

 France, like many other countries, has imposed strict rules to prevent the spread of the novel coronavirus.
-Those restrictions include banning international travel into the country, unless the traveler has documentation that proves that the reason for their travel to France is essential.
+Those restrictions include banning international travel into the country — unless the traveler has documentation that proves that the reason for their trip to France is essential.

-“Crossing borders needs a legitimate or urgent reason,” a police spokesperson said.
+“Crossing borders needs a legitimate or urgent reason,” a police representative said.

 A spokesperson back in Britain also reminded would-be vacationers that international travel for its own sake, such as to a second home, is off the table until further notice.

-Meanwhile, French police plan to be busy during the upcoming Easter holiday weekend, closely monitoring incoming private aircraft in what would otherwise be a busy holiday weekend.
+Meanwhile, French police plan to be busy during the upcoming Easter holiday weekend, closely monitoring incoming private aircraft in what would otherwise be a hectic holiday weekend.

 The matter of wealthy people trying to head to vacation properties during the coronavirus pandemic is not limited to Europe.

-As previously reported by The Inquisitr, wealthy individuals in New York City, who either own or have the means to rent summer homes, have been attempting to escape the densely-packed city, ravaged by the coronavirus, for smaller communities.
-However, those communities don’t want them, and some have closed themselves off to out-of-town travelers, citing the need to limit the spread of the coronavirus, as well as the strain on the communities’ already-limited resources.
+As previously reported by The Inquisitr, wealthy individuals in New York City who either own or have the means to rent summer homes have been attempting to escape the densely-packed, coronavirus-ravaged city for smaller communities.
+However, those communities reportedly don’t want them, and some have closed themselves off to out-of-town travelers, citing the need to limit the spread of the virus, as well as the strain on their already-limited resources.